 This was a section I was most worried about before I began.
 I was a Boy Scout and even a Scoutmaster for a few years as an adult, so I’m no stranger to backpacking.
 However, I was worried about traveling 100+ miles with no services or access to water.
 Planning for this, I loaded up my cart with eight gallons (64 lbs) of water and six days worth of food.
 I found a camping spot each night as the sun went down.
 By the time I got to Parker, AZ I realized that I had little to be apprehensive about.
 I’m still going to stay in hotels as much as possible but pitching a tent away from the road was actually pretty comfortable.

 Mike took a break from his walk across America to get a glimpse of the total solar eclipse that just happened a couple days ago down here in South America.
-He watched the eclipse in Córdoba, Argentina, but as he’s flying out of Buenos Aires so we managed to cross paths today!
+He watched the eclipse in Córdoba, Argentina, but as he’s flying out of Buenos Aires met today for a coffee.

 It was great to meet you, Mike, and thanks again for sharing your journey with MileValue readers.
 Until next time!